klof44/SimpleZoom/README.md

 # SimpleZoom
-A simple Duck Game mod that lets you control the zoom
+A simple Duck Game mod that allows you to control camera zoom

 F10 to enable